 Since the providers above requires app registration and unique api keys for every website there are implemented on, that kind of implentation would not be best suited for Weavy.
 Weavy is a single tenant solution with one (in most cases) web site per customer.
 So, instead we utilize the Weavy File Browser which is a separate web app hosted at https://filebrowser.weavycloud.com.
 At it's own, the Weavy File Browser wouldn't be very useful, but when integrated in a Weavy web app, the two communicates to create, view and link files from the providers.

 In the Files App available in Weavy, you have the possibility to link files from the providers presented above.
 You can also create new Google Docs from within Weavy which actually are created on your Google Drive.
 The Weavy File Browser is referenced in a iframe element in the Files app.
 The iframe is hidden from the end user.
 All the communication between Weavy and Weavy File Browser is handled through window.postMessage().
-When a user clicks on for example Box in the screenshot below, a message is sent to the hidden Weavy File Browser iframe which triggers the Box file picker dialog.
+When a user clicks on a provider link in Weavy, a message is sent to the hidden Weavy File Browser iframe which triggers the appropriate file picker dialog.

 When using the Weavy File Browser hosted at https://filebrowser.weavycloud.com we have already created all the api keys and client secrets needed for each of the providers.
 It's up and running and ready to use!
 No need for you to do anything.
 But if you want to customize and use your own version of the File Browser, you have to create and provide your own private keys and secrets.

 In many cases, using the provided Weavy File Browser might be what you are looking for.
 The Consent Screens shown to the user will tell them that Weavy is the app creator and wants to access their files.
 But in some cases you may wish to change this and show your own app/company name or maybe you already are signing in your users with e.g. Google Authentication and want to avoid a multiple sign in experience.